-In the July 1, 2012 actuarial valuation, the projected unit credit was used as the actuarial cost method, and the five year average of market value was used as the asset valuation method for the retirement systems.
-The actuarial assumptions included (a) 7.90% for investment rate of return for PERS and (b) changes to projected salary increases of 4.22% for PERS.
+In the July 1, 2013 actuarial valuation, the projected unit credit was used as the actuarial cost method, and the five year average of market value was used as the asset valuation method for the retirement systems.
+The actuarial assumptions included (a) 7.90% for investment rate of return for PERS and (b) changes to projected salary increases of 2.15-5.40 percent based on age for PERS.